RistoAle97/pokeapi-python-wrapper/docs/index.md

 ---

 ## Features
-!!! info "PyPI"
-    The package is not present on PyPI at the moment, please follow the installation instrunctions in the respective section.

 **PyPokéClient** is a Python wrapper for fetching data from PokéAPI, its main features are:

 - **Coverage:** all PokéAPI endpoints are covered.